d-stephenson/d-stephenson.github.io/_posts/2020-10-25-journal-eleven-res701.md

 2. <b>Trademarks</b> - Allow enterprises to protect signs that distinguish themselves or their products and services from other enterprises.
 Trademarks can include words, letters, combinations of words, drawings, symbols, packaging, sounds, fragrances or colour shades, the possibilities are almost endless.
 Many corporations trademark distinguishing marks, such as McDonalds with the golden arches, and Disney, as two examples.

 These protections are not criminally applied but civil in nature, and allow redress to be obtained in the form of financial compensation through the courts, or used to stop misuse where it has occurred.
-Start up businesses will often secure their IP as soon as it is feasible to prevent costly disputes, it also allows for the securing of venture capital funding which is particularly prevelant in the software development industry.
+Start up businesses will often secure their IP as soon as it is feasible to prevent costly disputes, it also allows for the securing of venture capital funding which is particularly prevalent in the software development industry.

 <h3>Copyright</h3>